Sebastian Aho: Carolina Hurricanes

 On 1 July 2019, Aho signed an offer sheet with the Montreal Canadiens, becoming the first player to sign an offer sheet since Ryan O'Reilly in 2013.
-The contract included a lucrative bonus structure, including $21.7 million within the first 12 months of the contract.
-On 7 July, the Hurricanes officially matched the offer sheet, re-signing Aho to a five-year, $42.27 million contract.
+The five-year offer sheet was worth $42.27 million and included a bonus-heavy structure, with more than $21 million owed during the first calendar year.
+On 7 July, the Hurricanes matched the offer sheet, re-signing Aho to a five-year, $42.27 million contract.

 On 26 July 2023, the Hurricanes re-signed Aho to an eight-year, $78 million contract extension.
-The deal began with the 2024–25 NHL season and pays Aho an average-annual value (AAV) of $9.75 million through 2031–32.
+The deal began with the 2024–25 NHL season and pays Aho an average annual value of $9.75 million through the 2031–32 season.

+During the 2023–24 season, Aho recorded an NHL career-high 89 points, with 36 goals and 53 assists, in 78 games.
+He led the Hurricanes in goals, assists and points, and was selected to the 2024 NHL All-Star Game.

+During the 2024–25 season, Aho led Carolina in assists and points, recording 74 points, with 29 goals and 45 assists, in 79 games.

+During the 2025–26 season, Aho led the Hurricanes with 80 points, recording 27 goals and 53 assists in 79 regular-season games.
+He added 12 points, with five goals and seven assists, in 19 playoff games as Carolina won the 2026 Stanley Cup Final over the Vegas Golden Knights.

+International play

+Aho represented Finland at the 2026 Winter Olympics, where he was named one of Finland's alternate captains.
+Finland defeated Slovakia 6–1 in the bronze-medal game, and Aho finished the tournament with four goals.

 Personal life

 Aho was born in the Satakunnan keskussairaala in Pori, but his legal birthplace is Rauma.